MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/multi-tenant-deployment.md

 ### Solution 1: Federation

+[!NOTE] At this time, federation is only supported for calls with Remote Assist HoloLens users.

 **Federation** is a Microsoft Teams feature that allows other tenant domains to communicate with people in your tenant.
 There are three types of federation options:

 - Open federation